BoostIO/BoostNote-App/CONTRIBUTING.md

 ## Submitting Issues

-- You can create an issue [here](https://github.com/Boostnote.next /Boost/issues/new),
+- Before creating an issue please read the notes below and include as many details as possible with your report.
+You can create an issue [here](https://github.com/Boostnote.next /Boost/issues/new).
-  but before doing that please read the notes below and include as many details as possible with your report.
   If you can, please include:
   - The version of App you are using
   - The operating system you are using
   - If applicable, what you were doing when the issue arose and what you